 Weekly short writing assignments hone students’ ability to create compelling arguments in response to a text.
 Grades for the first semester are recorded as “satisfactory” or “unsatisfactory,” although professors give writing assignments “advisory” grades in traditional letter format to help students gauge their progress.

-Participation in the The Freshman Production is an integral part of the Christ College Freshman Program.
+Participation in the The First-Year Production is an integral part of the Christ College First-Year Program.
 Preparation begins with a weekly drama workshop; students then divide into teams dedicated to scriptwriting, music composition and performance, lighting, prop management, direction, and performance.
 The work culminates in the November staging of an original 90-minute theater piece, with music, inspired by ideas and texts students encounter in their Christ College coursework.